Eggless Chocolate Cake – so easy!

 - Preheat the oven to 340°F/170°C, place the rack in the middle shelf, then grease a 9-inch bund cake pan.
 Alternatively, grease or line with parchment paper a 9-inch round pan.

-- Place flour, cocoa powder and baking powder in a large bowl and whisk throughly into a homogenous mixture.
+- Place flour, cocoa powder, and baking powder in a large bowl and whisk them together into a homogeneous mixture.

 - Add sugar and salt to the dry ingredients and mix again until well combined.

-- Then pour over the liquid ingredients: milk, oil and vanilla essence.
+- Then pour over the liquid ingredients: milk, oil, and vanilla essence.
 Mix until just combined, but do not overmix.
+The batter looks quite thin – that's ok.

-- If you use a 9-inch bundt pan like mine, after 40 minutes check the doneness by inserting a toothpick into the center of the cake.
-If the toothpick comes out clean and dry the cake is done, otherwise keep baking for a further 3-5 minutes and check again.
-If you use a 9-inch round pan instead, the baking time is 30 maximum 35 minutes.
+- If you use a 9-inch bundt pan like mine, after 40 minutes, check the doneness by inserting a toothpick into the center of the cake.
+If the toothpick comes out clean and dry, the cake is done.
+Keep baking for a further 3-5 minutes and check again.
+If you use a 9-inch round pan instead, the baking time is 30 to 35 minutes.
 Check for doneness after 30 minutes.

-- When the cake is ready, take it out from the oven straight away and let it cool for about 5 minutes on a cooling rack.
-If you use a bundt pan, turn it upside down while it's still warm, that helps the release.
+- When the cake is ready, take it out of the oven straight away and let it cool for about 5 minutes on a cooling rack.
+If you use a bundt pan, turn it upside down while it's still warm, which helps release it.

 Chocolate coating:

-- Place the chocolate chips into a heatproof bowl placed over a pan of barely simmering water (a bain marie).
+- When the cake is at room temperature, place the chocolate chips into a heatproof bowl placed over a pan of barely simmering water (a bain marie).
 Allow the chocolate to melt, stirring occasionally.
-Once melted leave it to set until a bit firm, but still runny
+Once melted, leave it to set until a bit firm, but still runny

 This chocolate cake was so easy to make and was very delicious.
 Mine did not rise like pictured but that didn’t make a difference in taste.
 I got rave reviews from my guests.
 Thanks for sharing!